JSchmie/ScrAIbe/README.md

 # `ScrAIbe: Streamlined Conversation Recording with Automated Intelligence Based Environment`

-`ScrAIbe` is a [PyTorch](https://pytorch.org/) based interface speech-to-text tool to generate fully automated transcriptions.
-AutoTranscript uses AI models containing speaker diarization models:
+`ScrAIbe` is a state-of-the-art,  [PyTorch](https://pytorch.org/) based multilingual speech-to-text framework to generate fully automated transcriptions.

+Beyond transcription, ScrAIbe supports advanced functions, such as speaker diarization and speaker recognition.

+Designed as a comprehensive AI toolkit, it uses multiple AI models:

 - [whisper](https://github.com/openai/whisper): A general-purpose speech recognition model.
-- [payannote-audio](https://github.com/pyannote/pyannote-audio): An open-source toolkit for speaker diarization-.
+- [payannote-audio](https://github.com/pyannote/pyannote-audio): An open-source toolkit for speaker diarization.

+The framework utilizes a PyanNet-inspired pipeline with the `Pyannote` library for speaker diarization and `VoxCeleb` for speaker embedding.

+During post-diarization, each audio segment is processed by the OpenAI `Whisper` model, in a transformer encoder-decoder structure.
+Initially, a CNN mitigates noise and enhances speech.
+Before transcription, `VoxLingua` dentifies the language segment, facilitating Whisper's role in both transcription and text translation.

+The following graphic illustates the whole pipeline:

 ## Install `ScrAIbe` :